Radiation of twisted photons in elliptical multifrequency undulators: Conclusion

 As is well-known \cite{BaKaStrbook,Bord.1}, the properties of undulator radiation in the ultrarelativistic regime, $\gamma\gg1$, coincides with the properties of radiation from a charged particle moving in the corresponding laser wave.
 The virtual photons constituting the field of undulator become very close to the real ones in the rest frame of the charged particle.
 Therefore, one may consider as a good approximation that the ultrarelativistic charged particle moves in the field of real photons constituting a plane electromagnetic wave.
 This reasoning implies that the theory developed in the present paper is applicable to description of radiation of twisted photons from charged particles propagating in a plane electromagnetic wave being a superposition of codirectional plane waves with different frequencies and polarizations.
 A detailed derivation of the amplitudes and the probabilities of radiation of twisted photons in this case will be given elsewhere.
 As was shown in \cite{KazMokrRyak2025}, the twisted photons can be employed for production of twisted electrons by means of surface photoelectric effect.
 In this process, the photons prepared in the states that are a superposition of twisted modes appear to generate the electrons in the states with the same spectrum of TAM.
 Transition radiation from Gaussian beams of charged particles traversing locally isotropic \cite{Takabayashi2025,BKL5} and helical \cite{BKL5,BKKL21,BKKL21pre} media consists of twisted photons.
 It is clear from the general analysis presented in \cite{Bogdanov2020} that transition and Vavilov-Cherenkov radiations from helically microbunched multifrequency beams with rational ratios of frequencies generate photons in the superposition states that we have investigated in the present paper.
 We postpone the study of these effects to future research.
+Notice also that the procedure similar to that has been developed in deriving the amplitude \eqref{totAmpl} can be used to derive the one-particle amplitude of radiation of plane wave photons in $M$-frequency undulator.
+However, the exposition of this procedure deserves a separate paper.

 \paragraph{Acknowledgments.}